jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 sudo apt-get dist-upgrade
 dpkg -l | grep linux-image
 # x.x.-xx is the verison that is not the most recent version as deleting that will make your system unbootable
+# uname -a will tell you the current kernel version
 sudo apt-get purge linux-image-x.x.x-xx-generic
 ```